SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/04-Comparators.md

 The only two fields we will need for the example are **name** and **age**.

-Let us say that, we want the Student objects to be **compared by age only**.
+Let us say that we want the Student objects to be **compared by age only**.

 Therefore, we will have **three cases**.